EvanMPutnam/Brickhack6-VR-Planetarium/README.md

 Additionally, I spend a significant time trying to implement local coordinates from the global.
 In theory you should be able to take the global coordinates from the RA/DEC along with Lat/Long to calculate where the stars would appear at the current location.
 However, this proved very difficult with some fairly advance math.
 I hope to be able to get this working eventually.

 ## Accomplishments that I'm proud of
-I managed to get CSV parsing of the dataset working and was able to plot the data successfully.
-I managed to get VR controls working with the planetarium which allow users to rotate the night sky.
+I managed to get CSV parsing of the dataset working and was able to plot the data successfully in a scientifically accurate and visually pleasing way.
+I managed to get VR controls working with the planetarium as well which allows users to rotate the night sky as they see fit.
+It was a lot of different pieces that came together with VR, a little statistics, and Unity to create something that I am pretty proud of.

 ## What I learned
 I learned a lot about how Unitys VR system is setup and some of the finer idiosyncrasies associated with setting up a VR project.
 While I had some experience with this previously I did not have